quicwg/base-drafts/draft-ietf-quic-recovery.md

   received ACK frame may be larger due to late timers, reordering, or lost ACKs.

-loss_time\[kPacketNumberSpace]:
+loss_time:
-: The time at which the next packet in that packet number space will be considered lost based on exceeding the reordering window in time.
+: The time at which the next ApplicationData packet space will be considered lost based on exceeding the reordering window in time.

 sent_packets\[kPacketNumberSpace]: